 Read this article to get to know different types of online ads.
-Proceed to learn to write optimal text ads for Google AdWords or similar providers.
+Proceed to learn to write optimal text ads for Google Ads or similar providers.

 The different types of Ads

-Online advertising ads are messages that web users encounter when using search engines, surfing web pages or watching videos.
-Web users can click on these messages in order to visit the website to which each ad is linked.
-The most common online ads are Image ads, Video ads and Text ads.
+Online advertising ads are messages that web users encounter when using search engines, surfing web pages, or watching videos.
+Web users can click on these messages to visit the website to which each ad is linked.
+The most common online ads are Image ads, Video ads, and Text ads.

 On both the Google Search Network and the Google Display Network, text ads are available.
 They are the most common type of ad.
-Impressions are free of charge but if someone clicks an ad, the CPC is charged.
-Actual prices are calculated on the basis of an auction among all competitors.
-In the following we will only deal with text ads.
+Impressions are free of charge, but if someone clicks an ad, the CPC is charged.
+Actual prices are calculated on the basis of an auction between all competitors.
+In this article, we will only go into details for text ads.

 Google offers to publish different sizes and forms of advertising banners throughout its network of publisher websites, the Google Display Network (GDN).
-They are priced either complying to the principle of CPM or CPC.
+They are priced according to the principle of CPM or CPC.

-Video advertisements are prerolls on sites like YouTube, or overlays placed in the bottom of a running video.
+Video advertisements are pre-rolls on sites like YouTube, or overlays placed in the bottom of a running video.
 Overlays can be either graphics or simple texts.
-Pricing is done according to the CPC, CPM or CPV.
-With CPV you are charged only if a viewer watches your video.
+Pricing is done according to CPC, CPM or CPV.
+With CPV, you are charged only if a viewer watches your video.

 General structure of text ads

-Text ads are generally composed of three main pieces plus optional ad extensions.
-Every ad has a headline of maximally 25 characters, a display URL and two lines of description of 35 characters each.
+Text ads generally consist of three main components, in addition to optional ad extensions.
+Every ad has a headline of maximally 25 characters, a display URL, and two lines of description of 35 characters each.
 Ad Extensions may complement the ad e.g. with Sitelinks (a map or other useful utilities).

-Every AdWords Text ad must comply with Google’s principles for a positive user experience from the AdWords policy center.
+Any ad copy in Google Ads must comply with Google’s principles for a positive user experience from the Google Ads Policy Center.
 Apart from these, further determinants influence the success of an ad.

 - No incorrect grammar or misspellings in the ads; except for common misspellings or informal words, abbreviations